HectareaGalbis/adp/docs/style-maker-help.md

   ...)
 ```

 It is like prin1, but uses \*custom-pprint-dispatch\* instead.
-Also, if a symbol which verifies hide-symbolp is found, then hide-str is princ-ed instead.
+Also, if hidden code is found, then hide-str is princ-ed.

 ## API function components